mehulagg/gitlab/doc/administration/gitaly/index.md

 connections, you must use `tls://` URL scheme in the `gitaly_address` of the corresponding storage entry in the GitLab configuration.

-Gitaly provides the same server certificates as client certificates in outgoing requests to GitLab.
+Gitaly provides the same server certificates as client certificates in TLS connections to GitLab.
 This can be used as part of a mutual TLS authentication strategy when combined with reverse proxies (for example, NGINX) that validate client certificate to grant access to GitLab.